Craigacp/FEAST/README.md

  - Linux C shared library - use the included makefile

 Update History
+ - xx/09/2016 - v2.0.0 - Added weighted feature selection, major refactoring of the code to improve speed and portability.
  - 12/03/2016 - v1.1.4 - Fixed an issue where Matlab would segfault if all features had zero MI with the label.
  - 12/10/2014 - v1.1.2 - Updated documentation to note that FEAST expects column-major matrices.
  - 11/06/2014 - v1.1.1 - Fixed an issue where MIM wasn't compiled into libFSToolbox.